declension/gp-sandbox/README.md

 -------------

  * The project is [built with Stack](stack.yaml) and based on an LTS Stackage.
  * Currently, a static copy of `genprog` is included in [`lib/`](lib/) for ease of building (and exploration locally, to be honest).
-It's on Hackage, [but not Stackage](https://github.com/jsnajder/genprog/issues/2) which would make this codebase smaller, more standard and easy to upgrade.
+It's on Hackage, [but not Stackage](https://github.com/jsnajder/genprog/issues/2) which would make this codebase smaller, more standard and easy to upgrade (doesn't construct a build plan currently).

 ### Building